Clearout/clearout.github.io/hyjal.md

 - Equip pvp trinket
 - Lust on pull
 - Use pvp trinket, living action potion, bubble, iceblock to get out of icebolt
-- Healer keep eye on players stuck in icebolt
+- Healer keep an eye on players stuck in icebolt
-- Tank can use FAP, or get blessing of freedom to prevent being chilled by frost armor
+- Tank can use FAP or get blessing of freedom, to prevent being chilled by frost armor
 - Move out of death and decay
 - Dispel frost nova from melee